 DIY Suspended Loft Bed

-Maybe you’ve been looking for inspiration for floating bed designs and you’ve come to realize that for a kid’s bed, the hanging bed (suspended bed) is a better bet.
+Maybe you’ve been looking for inspiration for floating bed designs and you’ve come to realize that for a kid’s bed, the hanging bed (suspended bed) is a better bet (save on space).
 And finding hanging beds for sale is crazy, they’re expensive.
 A hanging bed is easy to build, can save loads of space in a small room and is affordable.
 All you’ll need are a few tools and a trip to the home improvement store.
 And the best part is: this DIY hanging bed “plan” is really simple and takes just a few hours.
 This is a Twin XL (mattress) sized bed.

 Materials Needed for Creating a Hanging Bed

 Materials for the bed can all be purchased at Lowe’s or Home Depot.
 Links for materials for the hanging bed in this post are for Home Depot.
 Cost of materials for the bed (not the stain or guardrail) should total less than $100.

 Cost of Hanging Bed Materials = $95.29

 - (8) 1 in. x 4 in. x 8 ft.
 Premium Kiln-Dried Square Edge Whitewood Common Board $38.24

 - (1) 2 in. x 4 in. x 104-5/8 in.
 Prime Kiln-Dried Whitewood Stud $2.96